-- I do not want to be homeless - living expenses.
+- I want a nice house – living expenses.

 - I want to help others – charity.

-- I do not want to be a burden when I'm old - retirement.
+- I want to be financially independent when I'm older – retirement.

 Once you've written down your income and expenses, now you've got some decisions to make.